keithalewis/math/uf.md

 Trading strategies create synthetic instruments.
 Amounts and values are proxies for cash flows and prices.
-A derivative security is a contract between counterparties for exchanges of future amounts.
+A derivative security is a contract between counter-parties for exchanges of future amounts.
 If a trading strategy that produces those amounts exists then its initial value should be in the neighborhood of what a sell side trader quotes to customers.
 A quant's job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$)